Bride of Christ

 Christ’s humble entry into Jerusalem two thousand years ago foreshadowed His return at the end of this age when He will enter Jerusalem on a white horse with the power to defeat His enemies and the authority to rule the world, “And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war… … And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God.
 And he hath on his vesture and on his thigh a name written, KING OF KINGS, AND LORD OF LORDS.”
 (Revelation 19:11, 15-16 see also Psalm 110).

 The world will become His kingdom.
 The word ‘kingdom’ is derived from the words ‘king’ and ‘dominion’.
 A kingdom comprises the subjects over whom the king has dominion.
-While God the Father has supreme authority over the whole universe, Christ as an emissary of God’s Kingdom, will be given dominion over this earth until His task of redeeming mankind has been completed.
+While God the Father has supreme authority over the whole universe, Christ as an emissary of God’s Kingdom, will be given dominion over this earth to begin His task of redeeming mankind.
 During His reign people of this world’s nations will receive the opportunity of salvation and those who accept will have access to eternal life in God’s Spiritual Kingdom.

 When Christ has completed the task of redeeming mankind He will deliver those who are saved up to His Father and resume His place with the Father to rule the universe with Him, “Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.
 For he must reign, till he hath put all enemies under his feet.
 The last enemy that shall be destroyed is death.
 For he hath put all things under his feet.
 But when he saith all things are put under him, it is manifest that he is excepted, which did put all things under him.
 And when all things shall be subdued unto him, then shall the Son also himself be subject unto him that put all things under him, that God may be all in all.”
 (I Corinthians 15:24-28).